 Create a UDP connection to communicate with the ESP32.

-Periodically send heartbeat messages to ensure the connection
+Periodically send heartbeat messages to ensure the connection remains active.

 Conclusion